adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 		- While the chair and the table are pieces of furniture, they share the movable property but with different usability.
 	- Flat or hierarchical organizations, sharing or not some properties, have to be designed to handle this multiplicity of concepts.

+Brief Survey.

+There are three main ways to attack semanticmapping, and assign semantic concepts to data.SLAM helps Semantics: The first robotic researchers workingon semantic mapping started by the straightforward approachof segmenting the metric map built by a classicalSLAM system into semantic concepts.

+An early work was thatof Mozos et al. [176], which builds a geometric map using a 2D laser scan and then fuses the classified semantic placesfrom each robot pose through an associative Markov networkin an offline manner.
+Similarly, Lai et al. [148] build a 3Dmap from RGB-D sequences to then carry out an offline objectclassification.

+An online semantic mapping system was laterproposed by Pronobis et al. [206], who combine three layers ofreasoning (sensory, categorical, and place) to build a semanticmap of the environment using laser and camera sensors.More recently, Cadena et al. [26] use motion estimation, andinterconnect a coarse semantic segmentation with differentobject detectors to outperform the individual systems.

+Pillaiand Leonard [201] use a monocular SLAM system to boostthe performance in the task of object recognition in videos.Semantics helps SLAM: Soon after the first semantic mapscame out, another trend started by taking advantage of knownsemantic classes or objects.

+The idea is that if we canrecognize objects or other elements in a map then we canuse our prior knowledge about their geometry to improve theestimation of that map.

+First attempts were done in small scaleby Castle et al. [44] and by Civera et al. [50] with a monocularSLAM with sparse features, and by Dame et al. [56] witha dense map representation.

+Taking advantage of RGB-Dsensors, Salas-Moreno et al. [217] propose a SLAM systembased on the detection of known objects in the environment.Joint SLAM and Semantics inference: Researchers withexpertise in both computer vision and robotics realized thatthey could perform monocular SLAM and map segmentationwithin a joint formulation.

+The online system of Flint etal.
+[79] presents a model that leverages the Manhattan worldassumption to segment the map in the main planes in indoorscenes.
+Bao et al. [9] propose one of the first approaches tojointly estimate camera parameters, scene points and objectlabels using both geometric and semantic attributes in thescene.

+In their work, the authors demonstrate the improvedobject recognition performance and robustness, at the cost of arun-time of 20 minutes per image-pair, and the limited numberof object categories makes the approach impractical for on line robot operation.

+In the same line, Hane ¨ et al. [102] solvea more specialized class-dependent optimization problem inoutdoors scenarios.
+Although still offline, Kundu et al. [147]reduce the complexity of the problem by a late fusion of thesemantic segmentation and the metric map, a similar idea wasproposed earlier by Sengupta et al. [219] using stereo cameras.It should be noted that [147] and [219] focus only on themapping part and they do not refine the early computed posesin this late stage.

+Recently, a promising online system wasproposed by Vineet et al. [251] using stereo cameras and adense map representation.
 ---

 <a name="11">[1]</a> The SLAM community has been largely affected by the “curse of manual tuning”, in that satisfactory operation is enabled by expert tuning of the system parameters (e.g., stopping conditions, thresholds for outlier rejection).  <br/>